School of Education and Human Sciences Code

 - Review and recommend faculty for promotion and/or tenure;

-- Review faculty mid-probationary status;
+- Review faculty progress towards tenure review;

 - Review and recommend faculty for sabbatical leaves, and;